rofehcloud/rofehcloud/README.md

 RofehCloud does not require any additional components to be installed in the troubleshooted public cloud or K8s environments.

 Some examples of queries/issues RofehCloud can handle:
+- “Connection timeout” error when trying to communicate from EC2 instance i-0cdac72c5578a17db (located in ap-northeast-1 region) to RDS instance test2-warehouse located in us-east-2 region.
+- On EC2 instance  i-0991c22729522ca46 (located in ap-northeast-1 region) I’m getting an error “Access denied” when trying to read objects from S3 bucket “exchange-updates”.
+- Investigate unhealthy targets in AWS load balancer capture-test2-backend-lb located in us-east-2 region.
 - In what AWS regions do we have running EC2 instances?
 - Do we have any unused EBS volumes?
 - Why I cannot create S3 bucket named my_new_unique_s3_bucket_xcq?